forseti-security/forseti-security/_docs/_latest/configure/scanner/rules.md

   * **Description**: The mode of the rule.
   * **Valid values**: One of `whitelist`, `blacklist` or `required`.
   * **Note**:
-    * `whitelist` - Allow the members defined.
+    * `whitelist`: Allow the members defined.
-    * `blacklist` - Block the members defined.
+    * `blacklist`: Block the members defined.
-    * `required` - Defined members with the specified roles must be found in policy.
+    * `required`: Defined members with the specified roles must be found in policy.

 * `resource`
   * `type`